 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.1 Resource Sharing The Act does not currently include specific provisions to allow for certain types of resource sharing - especially for sharing CEOs.
 Regional local governments would benefit from having clearer mechanisms for voluntary resource-sharing. governments, especially smaller regional local governments, to share resources, including Chief Executive Officers and senior employees.
-Impracticable in LGAs with large areas and towns far apart.
-Red tape makes it hard enough to run one LGA.
-Too many LGAs diluting the quality of CEO.
+Support voluntary sharing of resources, plant and systems, but do not support the sharing of CEO's.
 2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
 This can create confusion and complexity for homeowners and small businesses in the construction sector.
 It is proposed to amend the Local Government (Uniform Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties and residential developments on local roads.
 A Crossover Working Group has provided preliminary advice to the Minister and DLGSC to inform this.
 The DLGSC will work with the sector to develop standardised design and construction standards.
-No objection.
+Support for Metropolitan area.
+Not supported for regional areas.
 2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
 New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995, for: Short-term trials and pilot projects Urgent responses to emergencies.
-No objection.
+Support.

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 2.4 Streamline Local Laws Local laws are required to be reviewed every eight years.
 The review of local laws (especially when they are standard) has been identified as a burden for the sector.
-Inconsistency between local laws is frustrating for residents and business stakeholders.
-It is proposed that local laws would only need to be reviewed by the local government every 15 years.
-Local laws not reviewed in the timeframe would lapse, meaning that old laws will be automatically removed and no longer applicable.
-Local governments adopting Model Local Laws will have reduced advertising requirements.
-No objection although current timeframe is not onerous.
+Inconsistency between local laws is frustrating for residents and business stakeholders. by the local government every 15 years.
+Support.
 2.5 Simplifying Approvals for Small Business and Community Events Inconsistency between local laws and approvals processes for events, street activation, and initiatives by local businesses is frustrating for business and local communities.
 Proposed reforms would introduce greater consistency for approvals for: alfresco and outdoor dining minor small business signage rules running community events.
-No objection.
-2.6 Standardised Meeting Procedures, Includi ing Public Question Time Local governments currently prepare individual standing order local laws.
+Support 2.6 Standardised Meeting Procedures, Includ ing Public Question Time Local governments currently prepare individual standing order local laws.
 The Local Government Act 1995 and regulations require local governments to allocate time at meetings for questions from the public.
 Inconsistency among the meeting procedures between local governments is a common source of complaints.
 To provide greater clarity for ratepayers and applicants for decisions made by council, it is proposed that the meeting procedures and standing orders for all local government meetings, including for public question time, are standardised across the State.
 Regulations would introduce standard requirements for public question time, and the procedures for meetings generally.
 Members of the public across all local governments would have the same opportunities to address council and ask questions.
-No objection.
+Need to be able to retain local style/flexibility of meetings.
+There should be no impact on the discretion of the Chair of the Council in conducting the meeting.